-There are at least two dozen new studies on vaping published every week.
+Fact: there are at least a dozen new studies on vaping and nicotine published every week.
 That’s not an exaggeration.
 Many of them are about vaping and health.
-They range from medical studies on vaping health risks to analysis of e-liquid or constituents in vapor to research on vaping and nicotine addiction.
-Some are released with a lot of fanfare, and create a huge media stir—often because of alarming claims by the scientists or, more often, by the university press office or outside groups.
+They range from medical studies on vaping health risks to analysis of e-liquid or vapor constituents to research on vaping and nicotine addiction.
+Some are released with a lot of fanfare, and create a huge media stir—often based on alarming claims made by the researchers, or by the university press office, or even by outside groups.

-No vaping research concludes that vaping is “safe”.
+No vaping research concludes that vaping is “safe.”
 Anytime you inhale a foreign substance or use a drug like nicotine, there is some risk built into the activity.
-The scientific consensus is that vaping is, by and large, safer than smoking cigarettes.
-But beyond agreement that vaping poses fewer risks than smoking, opinions on the possible health and side effects of vaping vary widely.
+The scientific consensus is that vaping is, by and large, far safer than smoking cigarettes.
+But beyond a general agreement that vaping poses fewer risks than smoking, opinions on the possible health and side effects of vaping vary widely.

-There is no true long-term vaping research, simply because it hasn’t been around long enough — but also because most vapers were previously smokers, and it is probably impossible to separate the effects caused by years of smoking from signs of potential health problems caused by vaping.
+There is no true long-term vaping research—because the products haven’t been around long enough, but also because most vapers previously smoked cigarettes, and it’s probably impossible to separate the effects caused by years of smoking from any health problems potentially caused by vaping.
 That’s what makes this 2017 vape study unique.
-It tracked health markers for 3.5 years of a group of vapers who had never smoked.
+It tracked health markers for 3.5 years in a group of vapers who had never smoked.

-The researchers carefully measured markers of heart, lung, and circulatory health, and compared them to a control group of non-vapers who had also never smoked.
+The researchers carefully measured indicators of heart, lung, and circulatory health, and compared them to the same markers in a control group of non-vapers who had also never smoked.
 The findings were uniformly positive.
-The vapers’ health markers were no worse than the non-smokers’—even those who vaped the most.
+The vapers’ health markers were no worse than the non-smokers’—even among those who vaped the most.

 “Although it cannot be excluded that some harm may occur at later stages, this study did not demonstrate any health concerns associated with long-term use of [e-cigarettes] in relatively young users who did not also smoke tobacco,” wrote the authors.

-Health impact of E-cigarettes: a prospective 3.5-year study of regular daily users who have never smoked — Riccardo Polosa, Fabio Cibella, Pasquale Caponnetto, Marilena Maglia, Umberto Prosperini, Cristina Russo, Donald Tashkin
+Health impact of E-cigarettes: a prospective 3.5-year study of regular daily users who have never smoked.
+Nature Scientific Reports.
+2018.
+Riccardo Polosa, Fabio Cibella, Pasquale Caponnetto, Marilena Maglia, Umberto Prosperini, Cristina Russo, Donald Tashkin.

-Two papers published in 2017 confirm that adult vapers prefer sweet flavors to the tobacco flavors that most non-vapers assume ex-smokers would like.
+Two papers published in 2018 confirm that adult vapers prefer sweet and fruity flavors to the tobacco flavors that most non-vapers assume ex-smokers would like.

-Changing patterns of first e-cigarette flavor used and current flavors used by 20,836 adult frequent e-cigarette users in the USA — Christopher Russell, Neil McKeganey, Tiffany Dickson, Mitchell Nides
+Changing patterns of first e-cigarette flavor used and current flavors used by 20,836 adult frequent e-cigarette users in the USA.
+Harm Reduction Journal.
+2018.
+Christopher Russell, Neil McKeganey, Tiffany Dickson, Mitchell Nides.

 Patterns of flavored e-cigarette use among adult vapers in the United States: an internet survey.
 Submitted to Food and Drug Administration Docket No. FDA-2017-N-6565.
 2018.
-Konstantinos Farsalinos, Christopher Russell, George Lagoumintzis, Konstantinos Poulas
+Konstantinos Farsalinos, Christopher Russell, George Lagoumintzis, Konstantinos Poulas.

-It’s often claimed that vaping has no effect on users’ smoking status, or even that vaping impedes smoking cessation.
+It’s often claimed that vaping doesn’t help smokers quit, or even that vaping impedes smoking cessation.
 However, population studies and a high-quality randomized controlled trial (RCT) of e-cigarettes as a smoking cessation tool indicate otherwise.
 Vaping seems to be a viable and popular way to reduce or quit cigarette smoking.

 “Use of e-cigarettes was associated both with a higher quit rate for individuals as well as at the population level; driving an increase in the overall number of people quitting,” said lead author Shu-Hong Zhu.

-E-cigarette use and associated changes in population smoking cessation: evidence from US current population surveys – Shu-Hong Zhu, Yue-Lin Zhuang, Shiushing Wong, Sharon E Cummins, Gary J Tedeschi
+E-cigarette use and associated changes in population smoking cessation: evidence from US current population surveys.
+BMJ.
+2017.
+Shu-Hong Zhu, Yue-Lin Zhuang, Shiushing Wong, Sharon E Cummins, Gary J Tedeschi.

-A 2015 research letter to the New England Journal of Medicine caused an uproar when its authors claimed that e-cigarettes emitted dangerous levels of the carcinogen formaldehyde.
+A 2015 research letter to the New England Journal of Medicine caused an uproar when its Portland State University authors claimed that e-cigarettes emitted dangerous levels of the carcinogen formaldehyde.
 The study was immediately challenged for using primitive vaping equipment at unreasonably high voltage levels, thus producing vapor that no user would be able to tolerate.

-The formaldehyde study the letter was based on has been debunked, most notably in a 2017 replication study that describes in detail how the original researchers used smoking machines to produce “dry puffs,” which are so unpleasant that no vaper would repeatedly inhale them.
+The Portland State formaldehyde study has been debunked multiple times, most notably in a 2017 replication study that describes in detail how the original researchers used smoking machines to produce “dry puffs,” which are so unpleasant that no vaper would repeatedly inhale them.

 “In fact, such testing of e-cigarettes is not very different from overcooking food to the point of becoming an inedible piece of charcoal and then assuming that consumers would consume it and be exposed to the resulting carcinogenic compounds in their daily routine,” wrote lead author Konstantinos Farsalinos.
 “Accepting that e-cigarettes are less harmful than smoking, such an omission could result in unintendedly misleading smokers into thinking that there is little to be gained by switching to e-cigarettes.”

 E-cigarettes emit very high formaldehyde levels only in conditions that are aversive to users: A replication study under verified realistic use conditions.
 Food and Chemical Toxicology.
 2017.
-Konstantinos E. Farsalinos, Vassilis Voudris, Alketa Spyrou, Konstantinos Poulas
+Konstantinos E. Farsalinos, Vassilis Voudris, Alketa Spyrou, Konstantinos Poulas.

-Many e-cigarette skeptics voice the fear that vaping might lead naive adolescent users to cigarettes, undoing decades of progress in reducing smoking uptake among teens.
-Whether you’re concerned about that or not though, the fact is that it isn’t happening.
+Many e-cigarette skeptics worry that vaping might lead naive adolescent users to smoking cigarettes, undoing decades of progress in reducing smoking uptake among teens.
+But that hasn’t happened—at least not at a population level.
 In fact, since the advent of vaping, teen smoking has fallen rapidly to its lowest level ever.
 Just 4.2 percent of 12th graders smoked in 2017, according to the CDC.
 Compare that to 24.6 percent in 1997.

 “While research exists to support either side of the argument, we conclude, currently, that youth use of e-cigarettes is unlikely to increase the ranks of future cigarette smokers,” wrote the authors.
 “Is it possible we could have our cake and eat it too?
 Perhaps, especially if sensible comprehensive harm reduction policies can earn a place in modern tobacco control efforts.”

 Adolescents and e-cigarettes: Objects of concern may appear larger than they are.
 Drug and Alcohol Dependence.
 2017.
-Lynn Kozlowski and Kenneth Warner
+Lynn Kozlowski and Kenneth Warner.

 Health effects in COPD smokers who switch to electronic cigarettes: a retrospective-prospective 3-year follow-up.
 International Journal of Chronic Obstructive Pulmonary Disease.
 2018.
-Riccardo Polosa, Jaymin Bhagwanji Morjaria, Umberto Prosperini, Cristina Russo, Alfio Pennisi, Rosario Puleo, Massimo Caruso, Pasquale Caponnetto
+Riccardo Polosa, Jaymin Bhagwanji Morjaria, Umberto Prosperini, Cristina Russo, Alfio Pennisi, Rosario Puleo, Massimo Caruso, Pasquale Caponnetto.

-There are several comprehensive papers that look at much of the existing science on vaping, and weigh the overall risks and benefits.
+There are several large reports that comprehensively review the existing science on vaping and weigh the overall risks and benefits for e-cigarette users.
 The three best-known are listed below.
-The two British reviews come to more optimistic conclusions than the American one, but all three — spoiler! — conclude that vaping poses far less risk than smoking.
+The two British reviews come to more optimistic conclusions than the American one, but all three conclude that vaping poses far less risk than smoking.

-What’s helpful about these is that they’re indexed, so you can find the topic you’re most interested in and either just read the bullet points or really settle in and take a deep dive into the subject matter.
+These big reviews are indexed, so you can easily find the topic you’re interested in.
+Then you can either read the bullet points or take a deep dive into the subject matter.